ncusato/oic/oic-obp-queries/test-the-integration/test-the-integration.md

 ## Introduction

 In this lab, we will test the integration we created in the previous lab.
+We will use OIC to run test queries to the OBP REST Endpoint.

 Estimated Time: 5 minutes